CITY membership offers a range of benefits and opportunities, including access to:

-PhD Candidate, Science and Technology Studies
+PhD Candidate, Department of Science and Technology Studies

-PhD Candidate, Social and Political Thought
+PhD Candidate, Department of Social and Political Thought

 Tyler is a fourth year PhD candidate in the Social and Political Thought Program at York.
 His interests center around the political and ethical writings of contemporary French post-structuralists--specializing in the works of Jacques Derrida and Maurice Blanchot--especially where they intersect with questions of migration and urban community.
 He is preparing a dissertation that focuses on the notion of the 'open city' as an extension of Derrida's writings on the city of refuge in relation to sanctuary movements in the city of Toronto.
 Through his project, he explores the intersections of activists' demands at the city-level for the destigmatization of migrants as 'illegal' and calls for open immigration, as they intersect with critical empirical research and theoretical exploration.
 Tyler is an avid reader, and hopes that he may contribute also to emergent understandings of the relationship between literature and politics as opening a space for thinking about notions of hospitality and welcome.